wfjm/mvs38j-langtest/codes/README.md

 | PL/I      | [pli](hewo_pli.pli) | [pli](sine_pli.pli) | [pli](soep_pli.pli) | [pli](soeq_pli.pli) | [pli](towh_pli.pli) | [pli](mcpi_pli.pli) |
 | Simula    | [sim](hewo_sim.sim) | [sim](sine_sim.sim) | [sim](soep_sim.sim) | --                  | [sim](towh_sim.sim) | [sim](mcpi_sim.sim) |

+The links in the header row point to the description of the test case, the links in the table body to the individual source codes.

 The jobs are in the [jobs](../jobs) directory, see [README](../jobs/README.md) for the
 [Case - Job Type table](../jobs/README.md#user-content-types)